 Infection Control Department

 Infection prevention and control is an integral component of the Infectious Diseases Fellowship Program.
 The program will educate and train fellows in this field via numerous means.
-Fellows will rotate within the Infection Control Department for 2 weeks in each year of training.
+Fellows will rotate within the Infection Control Department for two weeks in each year of training.
 Infection control issues will be discussed during teaching rounds on an ongoing basis as they would relate and be applicable to the patients seen on the consult service.
 The fellows will be mandated to attend the Infection Control Committee that is held on a quarterly basis at Allegheny General Hospital.
 As active members of this committee, the fellows will participate and assist as consultants in surveillance activities of the Infection Control Department.

 Conferences are an important means of education and will serve as a platform for interaction amongst the faculty, fellows and other learners such as medical students and Internal Medicine residents.